sskenner/sskenner.github.io/_posts/2014-07-26-jekyll-md-info.md

 `::: my jekyll markdown cheatsheet* :::`

 **Markdown** is a way to write content for the web.
-It\'s written in what nerds like to call _plaintext_, which is exactly the sort of text we\'re used to writing and seeing.
+It\'s written in what devs like to call _plaintext_, which is exactly the sort of text we\'re used to writing and seeing.

 ---
 * **Headers**